The Pfizer vaccine helps protect you from getting sick if you get Covid 19.

 The Pfizer Covid Vaccination is currently the only vaccine available in New Zealand.

 Although it’s a relatively new technology, this vaccine has gone through all the usual safety checks and regulations set by MedSafe.
-This includes international clinical trials to help demonstrate the efficacy and safety of the vaccine. is.
+This includes international clinical trials to help demonstrate the efficacy and safety of the vaccine.
 The Pfizer vaccine is being used worldwide and continually and closely monitored for effectiveness and safety.

 Some side effects that you might experience include pain where the vaccine was given, tiredness, headache, muscle aches, joint pain, chills, mild fever, and or swollen glands.
 These are usually mild in severity and only last for one or two days.
 Generally, these are more common after the second dose of the vaccine.
 Find out more about side effects here.